demitrix/kobo.koplugin/docs/settings/bluetooth-settings/paired-devices.md

 The device remains paired but will no longer be actively connected.

-## Removing a Paired Device
+## Forgetting a Paired Device

 1. Navigate to Settings → Network → Bluetooth → Paired devices
-2. Select the device you want to remove
+2. Select the device you want to forget
-3. Choose "Remove device"
+3. Choose "Forget"

-This removes the device from the paired list.
+This unpairs the device from your Kobo and removes it from the paired devices list.
 You'll need to pair it again to use it.

 ## Pairing a New Device